 Data that needs to be classified is often called “sensitive data.”
 This means that if it is exposed inside or outside of the organization it presents risks to individuals’ privacy and security, or that it risks falling out of compliance with leading data protection regulations.

-A well-known study using U.S. Census data estimates that the identity of 87% of Americans can be determined using a combination of the person’s gender, date of birth, and ZIP code.
+It’s estimated that the identity of 87% of Americans can be determined using a combination of the person’s gender, date of birth, and ZIP code.
 When taken separately, these details might not seem sensitive.
 However, a breach of those three elements would likely also compromise the individual’s name, home address, Social Security number, and other personal data.
 As a result, those elements should be considered sensitive.

 Overall, data housed within today’s organizations can be categorized into two broad categories: regulated and unregulated data (by compliance agencies).
 General types of information fall under each main category.